fobordo/PyBer_Analysis/README.md

 #### 4. Average Fare per Ride
 ![pyber_summary_df_avg_fare_per_ride](/analysis/pyber_summary_df_avg_fare_per_ride.png)

 The `pyber_summary_df` DataFrame showed that Rural, Suburban, and Urban cities had an average fare per ride of $34.62, $30.97, and $24.53 in four months, consecutively.
-The average fares per ride were caculated by dividing the total fares by total rides for each type.
+The average fares per ride were calculated by dividing the total fares by total rides for each type.
 We observed the following:
 * Since Urban cities had highest amount of total fares and number of total rides, they had the lowest average fare per ride of $24.53.
 * Since Suburban cities had the second-highest amount of total fares and number of total rides, they had the second-lowest average fare per ride of $30.97.
 * Since Rural cities had the lowest number of total fares and rides, they had the highest average fare per ride of $34.62.